Chuck Quackenbush: Life after insurance commissioner

 After resigning as California's insurance commissioner, Quackenbush moved to Hawaii, where he was "doing political and military intelligence consulting".
 Quackenbush then moved to Florida and in 2005 became a sheriff's deputy in Lee County, Florida.

 In 2007 he was suspended for accepting free food.
 While working as a sheriff's deputy in February 2008, Quackenbush shot and critically wounded a suspect who was reported as resisting arrest.
 He was placed on paid leave during the investigation of the shooting, a standard practice for the agency.

-In September 2016, he resigned, after making several racially controversial Facebook postings.
-At the time of his resignation from the Sheriff's Department, he also served as the vice-chair of the Lee County Republican Executive Committee and his wife was running for the Lee County school board.
+In September 2016, he resigned after making several Facebook postings that were described as "extremely racist."
+At the time of this resignation, he also served as the vice-chair of the Lee County Republican Executive Committee.